Gerrymandering and Compactness: Implementation Flexibility and Abuse: Technical Considerations

 \subsection{Projections}

-Although scores are often defined as though districts exist on a plane, in reality districts are wrapped around the curvature of the Earth and local topographical features.
-Several interpretations of scores are possible: districts could be mapped to the plane using a projection designed to minimize distortion across an entire country, a subdivision of a country such as a state, or even the district itself.
-Alternatively, variables could be calculated on the sphere or WGS84 ellipsoid.
+Although scores are often defined as though districts exist on a plane, in reality they are wrapped around the curvature of the Earth and local topographical features.
+Several interpretations of scores are possible: Districts could be mapped to the plane using a projection designed to minimize distortion across an entire country, a subdivision of a country such as a state, or even the district itself.
+Alternatively, scores could be calculated on the sphere, WGS84 ellipsoid, or a similar body; we do not investigate this possibility here since it is used rarely in practice.
 As \autoref{fig:projections} shows, despite all the possibilities, compactness measures appear to be stable to \textit{reasonable} choices among \textit{localized} (country-scale) map projections used in practice.
-Alaska demonstrates what happens when an unreasonable choice is made: its score in a projection suitable for the conterminous United States differs that in an Alaska-specific projection by up to 20\%.
+Alaska demonstrates what happens when an unreasonable choice is made: its score in a projection suitable for the conterminous United States differs from that of an Alaska-specific projection by up to 20\%.

-Clearly, using a global projection such as the standard Mercator induces too much distortion.
-This implies that Web Mercator (EPSG:3857) should never be used for compactness calculations, despite its ubiquitous use on the internet.
+Global projections, such as the standard Mercator, produce scores that differ markedly from local projections; therefore, global projections should not be used for calculating compactness scores---this includes the Web Mercator (EPSG:3857) projection, despite its ubiquitous use on the internet.
 Across all districts, scores, and projections, the absolute score difference between a district as measured in a locally-optimal projection versus a conterminous projection was less than 0.009 in 99\% of cases.
 The other 1\% of cases comprise districts such as Alaska and American Somoa, which are outside the region of interest for the conterminous projections.
-Given this, nation-sized projections---excluding outlying states and territories---are likely reasonable choices.
-Quantitatively, the conterminous Albers Equal Area (EPSG:102003) projection has a maximum scale distortion of 1.25\%~\citep{deetz1945}: this value hence can be taken as an upper limit on what is acceptable for any projection and is our recommended choice for districts in the conterminous United States.
+Given this observation, nation-sized projections---excluding outlying states and territories---are likely reasonable choices.
+Quantitatively, the conterminous Albers Equal Area (EPSG:102003) projection has a maximum scale distortion of 1.25\%~\citep{deetz1945}; this value can reasonably be taken as an upper limit on the acceptable distortion for any projection used to measure compactness.